Plant care

 Toxicity to pets

-Tomato is mildly toxic to pets.
+Tomato is toxic to pets.
 ASPCA lists tomato foliage and unripe fruit as toxic to cats, dogs and horses due to solanine.
 The ripe fruit is safe.
 If you keep cats, dogs, or curious children in the house, weigh placement carefully — a high shelf or a hanging planter is enough for casual safety.
 For severe ingestion incidents, call your local vet and the ASPCA Animal Poison Control Center (in the US, 888-426-4435).

 Pet-safety status is sourced from the ASPCA Toxic and Non-Toxic Plant List, which catalogues the most-asked-about plants for cats, dogs, and horses.